NeuralCoder3/transpilation/ReadMe.md

 There is QuickChick in Coq, Hypothesis in Python, based on Hypothesis there is PropTest in Rust, and there are 60 more **re**-implementations in other languages.
 To be more precise, there are at least six quickcheck re-implementations for python on Github with at least 15 stars.
 Some of these re-implementation "only" support random test generation while others are more fully features including features like test minimization.
+For more quickcheck re-implementations also see the website of [Hypothesis](https://hypothesis.works/articles/quickcheck-in-every-language/) (a python re-implementation of quickcheck/inspired-project).

 Before quickchick was re-implemented, the default way was to write the code, expose a FFI and use quickchick externally by hand.